 “I think that’s part of why people stick together and support one another: we’re all in this together.”

-“In Catskill, the art isn’t just on the walls, it’s in the shops, it’s in the people.”
+“In Catskill, N.Y. the art isn’t just on the walls, it’s in the shops, it’s in the people.”